Find Affordable College Courses

 100% Women

-Montana State University comes in at #10 on our list of the most popular colleges offering doctor's degrees in liberal arts / sciences and humanities.
-The average in-state tuition for full-time undergraduates is $5,654 per year, while in-state graduate students, on average, pay $5,089 per year.
-For the 2020-2021 academic year, 4 doctor's degrees were handed out to liberal arts / sciences and humanities majors at MSU Bozeman.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+Montana State University comes in at #10 on our list of the most popular colleges offering doctor's degrees in liberal arts / sciences & humanities.
+The average in-state tuition for full-time undergraduates is $6,056 per year, while in-state graduate students, on average, pay $5,451 per year.
+During the most recent year for which we have data, 4 people received their doctor's degree in liberal arts / sciences & humanities from MSU Bozeman.
+Data shows that MSU Bozeman graduates that hold this degree go on to make a median salary of $64,534.

 3 Yearly Graduations

-Institute for Doctoral Studies in the Visual Arts comes in at #11 on our list of the most popular colleges offering doctor's degrees in liberal arts / sciences and humanities.
+Institute for Doctoral Studies in the Visual Arts is the 11th most popular school in the nation for students seeking a doctor's degree in liberal arts / sciences & humanities.
 Each year, around 0 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 3 people received their doctor's degree in liberal arts / sciences and humanities from IDSVA.
+During the most recent year for which we have data, 3 people received their doctor's degree in liberal arts / sciences & humanities from IDSVA.
+About 89% of this group were women, and 44% were students from an underrepresented racial-ethnic group.
+Those who complete their doctor's degree in liberal arts / sciences & humanities at Institute for Doctoral Studies in the Visual Arts make a median salary of 64,534.

 #13